ParabShubham263/PizzaSales-SQL/README.md

     *The files included are order_details, orders, pizza_types, pizzas.*

 *Project Overview:
 The analysis is based on raw pizza sales data collected from web.
-The project uses MySQL to perform data transformations,data cleaning,  aggregate sales, and generate insights based on specific business questions.
+The project uses MySQL to perform data transformations,data cleaning,  aggregate sales and generate insights based on specific business questions.

 *Key Questions Addressed: